DenverSuspensionCollective/DenverSuspensionCollective.github.io/resources/general/code-of-conduct.md

 - There are sharp objects and potentially contaminated equipment around.
 Pay attention to what might be near you.
 If you are not a volunteer, or you are a volunteer but do not have a specific role, do not touch anything unless you are directed to do so.
 If in doubt, ask someone.
 Don't touch anything with blood on it, not even your own blood.

+{% include heading_block.html title="Relationships and Power Dynamics Between Practitioners/Volunteers and Suspendees" %}

+Suspension can be an intense, vulnerable, and sometimes mind-altering experience.
+Practitioners and volunteers involved in a suspension hold significant power and responsibility during and after that experience.
+This power dynamic can affect a suspendee's ability to freely consent to new romantic or sexual relationships in the same way they might outside of this context.

+Unless otherwise stated below, this section applies specifically to practitioners and volunteers in their interactions with suspendees.
+The rest of this COC continues to apply to all attendees.

+DSC strongly discourages practitioners and volunteers from starting romantic or sexual relationships with suspendees during or soon after a suspension.
+While we recognize that we are a community and that relationships will naturally form within it, practitioners and volunteers are held to a higher standard of conduct and care.

+Expectations for practitioners and volunteers involved in a suspension include:

+- Practitioners and volunteers directly involved in a person's suspension (including rigging, piercing, and aftercare) must **not initiate or accept** romantic or sexual advances from that suspendee during the suspension, during aftercare, or for at least three days after the suspension ends.
+This three-day period is an absolute minimum standard that DSC is willing to codify in this COC, recognizing that relationships and power dynamics are complex and that there will always be edge cases and exceptions.

+- In practice, we strongly encourage practitioners and volunteers to wait at least three months before pursuing any romantic or sexual relationship with a suspendee.

+- If a suspendee expresses romantic or sexual interest during this period, practitioners and volunteers are expected to **deflect and delay**, rather than engage.
+For example, you might say: "I can't engage with that right now.
+You've just gone through an intense experience, and my role is to support your safety and well-being.
+If you still feel this way after you've had some time and space to process, we can revisit the conversation then."

+- After this three-day period, any potential romantic or sexual relationship should still be approached with care.
+Practitioners and volunteers should continue to examine the power dynamic, consider how comfortable the suspendee is with saying no, and think about whether the relationship is genuinely informed and freely chosen.
+If at any point you are unsure whether you are engaging in a relationship ethically or in a way that is consistent with this COC, you are expected to talk to a member of the Incident Resolution Team (IRT) or a senior community member before moving forward.

+Existing romantic or sexual relationships between practitioners/volunteers and suspendees are generally exempt from the three-day prohibition on initiating or accepting a relationship.
+However, the same power-dynamic concerns still apply.
+Practitioners in existing relationships are encouraged to check in with their partners, to give them space to process intense suspensions, and to recognize that sometimes it may be more supportive for another practitioner to lead or assist with a suspension.

+Where a romantic or sexual relationship between a practitioner or volunteer and a suspendee later ends under normal circumstances and without any misconduct or breach of this COC, DSC expects practitioners and volunteers to remain professional, respectful, and non-retaliatory toward their former partners in all DSC spaces and communications.
+Suspendees whose relationships have ended are encouraged to continue attending DSC events and should feel welcome and supported in doing so.
+Where appropriate, DSC may work with those involved (for example, by assigning a different practitioner for future suspensions) to help maintain safety, comfort, and community for everyone.

 {% include heading_block.html title="Harassment" %}

-Harassment on the grounds of gender identity, marital status, family status, race, age, religion, size, sexual orientation or disability is defined as any unwanted conduct which has the purpose or effect of violating a person's dignity and creating an intimidating, hostile, degrading, humiliating or offensive environment for the person.
+Harassment on the grounds of gender identity, marital status, family status, race, age, religion, size, sexual orientation, or disability is defined as any unwanted conduct which has the purpose or effect of violating a person's dignity and creating an intimidating, hostile, degrading, humiliating, or offensive environment for the person.

-Unwanted conduct may consist of acts, requests, spoken words, gestures or the production, display or circulation of written words, pictures or other material.
+Unwanted conduct may consist of acts, requests, spoken words, gestures, or the production, display, or circulation of written words, pictures, or other material.

 Examples of harassment might include: